Alkimik9000/api-start-express-ts/README.md

 ### 🛠 Installation ###

-1. To install the project, navigate to the desired directory on your local machine.
+To install the project on your local machine, follow these steps:

+1. Open a terminal or command prompt.

+2. Navigate to the directory where the project will be installed using the `cd` command in your terminal.

-2. Clone the repository using the following command in your terminal or command prompt.
+3. To clone the repository, enter the following command in your terminal or command prompt.

      ```
      git clone https://github.com/Alkimik9000/api-start-express-ts
      ```

-3. To navigate to the root directory of the cloned repository on your local machine, use the "cd" command.
+4. Use the `cd` command to navigate to the root directory of the cloned repository.
+Make sure the directory path ends with `/api-start-express-ts`.

-4. Once you've navigated to the root directory of the repository in your terminal or command prompt, install the necessary dependencies by running the command below:
+5. Once you've navigated to the root directory of the repository in your terminal or command prompt, install the necessary dependencies by running the command below:

     ```
     npm install --save-dev typescript ts-node